jmartinezot/skeleton-action-lab/README.md

   - `ctrgcn.docker` – builds an image tailored for CTR-GCN experiments with preprocessed `.npz` tensors
   - `msg3d.docker` – installs the MS-G3D pipeline (data generation + training) without CTR-GCN extras
   - `freqmixformer.docker` – ships the FreqMixFormer codebase configured to read the shared NTU60 tensors
+  - `skateformer.docker` – bundles the SkateFormer transformer that trains directly on the Kaggle NPZ
   - Add new Dockerfiles (e.g., `stgcn.docker`, `mim.docker`) as more models are integrated
 - 🧱 Built on **PyTorch 2.3 + CUDA 12.1** runtime